ManiMuridi/hello-docker/README.md

 # hello-docker

-This is the source code for [The Docker Quickstart Survival Guide: Part One](https://blog.manimuridi.com/2020/09/22/the-docker-quickstart-survival-guide-part-one/)
+This is the source code for [A Concise Docker Quick Start Guide for Beginners: Part One](https://blog.manimuridi.com/2020/09/22/the-docker-quickstart-survival-guide-part-one/)

 1. Clone the project (git clone https://github.com/ManiMuridi/hello-docker.git)
 2. cd hello-docker